NUS-CEG5203/assignments/docs/README.md

 ### Board Collection Venue

 Digital Electronics Lab (E4 level 3).
+Only 9 am to 12 noon, and 2 pm to 5 pm on working days.

 ### Kria Board

-You will be provided a Kria KV260 SOM Vision Starter Kit containing a Xilinx Zynq Ultrascale+ SoC.
-More information about the board can be found at <https://www.xilinx.com/products/som/kria/kv260-vision-starter-kit/kv260-getting-started/getting-started.html> (scroll down).
+You will be provided a Kria KV260 SOM Vision Starter Kit containing an AMD/Xilinx Zynq Ultrascale+ SoC.
+More information about the board can be found at <https://www.amd.com/en/products/system-on-modules/kria/k26/kv260-vision-starter-kit.html> (scroll down).

 #### Board Handling Guidelines